MDR Services

 A form of computer storage that is designed to be inserted and removed from a system.

-the process of analyzing a compiled app to extract information about its source code.
-A hacker’s main goal in reverse engineering is to comprehend your code in order to execute an attack.
+The process of analyzing a compiled app to extract information about its source code.
+A hacker’s main goal in reverse engineering is to comprehend your code in order to execute an attack

 A systematic process of evaluating the potential risks that may be involved in an activity or undertaking.

-the term used to describe the process of gaining root access or privileged control over devices, most commonly Android smartphones and tablets.
+The term used to describe the process of gaining root access or privileged control over devices, most commonly Android smartphones and tablets.

 A type of malicious software that when installed without authorisation, can conceal its presence and gain administrative control of a computer system.